ammul/library/stories/REGOD.md

 Or the glass was no longer the boundary it had been.

-He had read the description two hundred times and understood it as the language of a man trying to use words for something words had not been made for.
-A wheel within a wheel, the rims full of eyes. *Round about.* He had read this as limitation, the ancient mind reaching for geometry and failing.
-He had been wrong.
-It was precision.
-The man had been trying to report accurately and had succeeded, and Matteo had spent twenty years reading precision as poetry and the precision was here now, in the room, in what his eyes were finding when they looked at the glass, and the word the man had used was the correct word, and the word was *eyes.*
+He had read the description until he could have recited it and understood it as the language of a man trying to use words for something words had not been made for.
+A wheel within a wheel, the rims full of eyes. *Round about.* The man had been trying to report accurately.
+He had succeeded.
+Matteo had spent twenty years reading precision as poetry and the precision was here now, in the room, in what his eyes were finding when they looked at the glass, and the word the man had used was the correct word, and the word was *eyes.*

 ---